-The Otago Peninsula is known for its wildlife and is one of the best spots to observe the endemic yellow-eyed penguin or "hoiho".
+The Otago Peninsula is known for its wildlife and is one of the best places to see the endemic yellow-eyed penguin or "hoiho".

 There are several companies offering observation tours but our approach is always to work with the provider who we feel can benefit the most from the financial support the tours offer for their conservation project.